ThomasSpare/The-Kit-artist-page/README.md

 ## Design

 I wanted the main page to have a large area for photos, so I thought a transparent navigation bar would be good on this page.
-Although carefull not causing this to inflict difficulty navigating the site I decided to use black fonts on a light background.
+In the gallery page below the footer will show up fixed in vertical on the left side when scrolling on larger screens, on smaller devices its fixed at bottom of screen.
+I made it vertical on only this page as this page can be quite long before reaching the bottom with added photos after a while.

 The navbar from the outset was supposed to have non-transparent bakground and I wanted to use the bands logo as a home button in the navbar.
 I designed the logo myself using the app photoleaps design function on my iphone.
+The logo will show up on larger screens but only the index page and will not display on smaller screens.
+In the index page at the bottom I also used a customized css animation called pulse for the merch image to draw attention to it.
+If the visitor clicks the T-shirt image they will be forwarded to the merch page.

 ![The kit logo](https://github.com/ThomasSpare/The-Kit---artist-page/blob/main/documentation/graphic/The%20Kit%20LOGO.png)